drwill99/Py-Chat/README.md

 This program uses TCP (Transmission Control Protocol) for communication.

-Both the `chat_client.py` and `chat_server.py` programs support at least three different kinds of requests that the server or peer can respond to:
+Both the `chat_client.py` and `chat_server.py` programs support at least three different kinds of requests that the server can respond to:

 1. Joining the Chat: